iTheoKL/a-quote-a-day/quotes/2026-06-30_barry_loki.md

 ---
 quote: Annihilating is easy.
-Raising things to the ground is easy.
+Razing things to the ground is easy.
 Trying to fix what's broken is hard.
 Hope is hard.
 author: Loki
 contributor: Barry (Pacman)
 department: Cyber Security